Azure/bicep-types-az/generated/chaos/microsoft.chaos/2024-11-01-preview/types.md

 ## CustomerDataStorageProperties
 ### Properties
 * **blobContainerName**: string {minLength: 3, maxLength: 63, pattern: "^[a-z0-9]([a-z0-9]|(-(?!-))){1,61}[a-z0-9]$"}: Name of the Azure Blob Storage container to use or create.
-* **storageAccountResourceId**: string: ARM Resource ID of the Storage account to use for Customer Data storage.
+* **storageAccountResourceId**: string: Azure Resource ID of the Storage account to use for Customer Data storage.

 ## ExperimentExecutionProperties
 ### Properties